Kharacternyk/pacwall/README.rst

             REPO:COLOR overrides the highlight color for packages from REPO to COLOR.
             GROUP%COLOR overrides the highlight color for packages from GROUP to COLOR.
             PACKAGE@COLOR overrides the highlight color for PACKAGE to COLOR.

+            If you are on a distribution other than Arch, not all of the above will work.
+            Partly supported distributions: Void, Gentoo.

 Additional customizations can be performed by modifying the script itself.
 The code in the script is well-structured (should be).